Barometre-de-la-Science-Ouverte/bso3-harvest-publication/README.md

 * The tool is fault tolerant, it will keep track of the failed resource access with corresponding errors and makes possible subsequent retry on this subset.

-* Optionally, aggregated metadata from biblio-glutton for an article are accessed and stored together with the full text resources.

 * A postgres database can track the harvesting of the publications harvested when launched with docker-compose.
 It contains the UUID/DOI mapping, the url used to download the publication, the date of the download and informations about the processing services.

 * The publications can then be processed by the Grobid model, Softcite model and Datastet model to extract metadatas.
 The version of each of the services used are recorded in the postgres database.